Horned deity: Libya

+Although the most modern sources ignored the existence of Amun in the Berber mythology, he was attested to in earlier sources as a god of the Berbers.
 In Awelimmiden Tuareg, the name Amanai is believed to have the meaning of "God".
 The Ancient Libyans may have worshipped the setting sun, which was personified by Amon, who was represented by the ram's horns.
+The name of the ancient Berber tribes: Garamantes and Nasamonians are believed by some scholars to be related to the name Amun.